ErpNetDocs/tech/modules/logistics/inventory/inventory-control/the_bin.md

+---
+uid: bin
+---

 # **How to Use the Bin in Inventory Control**

 In our Inventory Control module, the bin plays a crucial role in managing product counts.
-There are two types of bins used in all operations, both accessible in the **info** panel:
+There are two types of bins used in all operations, both available in the **Info** panel:

 * Delete-all Bin (Large Bin) and
 * Delete-row Bin (Small Bin)